 Florals tend to get pigeonholed into the warmer months.
-But, many of us don’t realize that just because the air is beginning to get brisk, doesn’t mean we have to tuck away our favorite herbaceous patterns.
+But just because the air gets chillier, that doesn’t mean we have to tuck away our favorite herbaceous patterns.
 Whether you’re a pattern-phile or a fan of the minimalist trend, florals can find a way to creep into your year-round wardrobe — it just takes a little more effort in terms of styling.

 One of the most iconic pieces of modern floral-patterned clothing is undoubtedly Diane Von Furstenberg’s wrap dress.
 Ever since it debuted in 1974, the wrap dress became an instant hit with women everywhere.
 It came in tons of patterns and designs, but the true crown jewel of the DVF wrap dresses was (and still is) the floral design.
 This sublime pattern paired with the playful flow of the wrap dress excelled spring style in a way no one ever had before, which is why this dress is still a signature classic to the fashion house.

-Let’s fast forward: nowadays, there’s a whole array of floral dresses can be spotted in just about every boutique shop and department store.
+Let’s fast forward: today there’s a whole array of floral dresses can be spotted in just about every boutique shop and department store.
 Roses, tulips, and carnations alike have been plastered all over dresses, tops, even jeans and shoes.
-It’s a contagious pattern that has been thriving for centuries, and we’re certain that there is a femme floral pattern out there for every woman’s style.
+It’s a contagious pattern that has been thriving for centuries, and we’re certain that there is a femme floral pattern out there for every person’s style.

 These fall staples are effortlessly cool, and seamlessly stitch the classic floral designs of yesteryear with the most contemporary looks on the scene, serving you the best of both worlds.
-They’re so much more than your average rose-donned design; they’re true works of ethereal art.
 So, stay fresh in the fall season by revamping your autumn lookbook and grabbing these stunning floral essentials.

 Trying to warm up in the colder temps?
 Then check out these floral dresses.